kks110/starcall/README.md

 #### Data Dragon
 Data Dragon is Riots way of centralizing League of Legends game data and assets, including champions, items, runes, summoner spells, and profile icons.
 All of which can be used by third-party developers.
-Please be aware that Riot update Data Dragon after each League of Legends manualy, so it is not always updated immediately after a patch.
+Please be aware that Riot update Data Dragon after each League of Legends manually, so it is not always updated immediately after a patch.

 #### `dd_versions`
 All valid Data Dragon versions  can be can be retrieved with the below method.